-Trail Boss: Andy McDonald.
-5 Days.
-Fully Catered and supported.
-MTB and Eco-Bikes welcome.
-Ride out by 8.30am, typically in by 3.30pm.
+Trail Boss: Mark Horrocks.
+6 Days.
+Fully catered and supported.
+Mountain bike, E-bikes welcome.
+Ride out by 8:30am, typically in by 3:30pm.
 Good solid days riding mostly over high country/farm 4WD tracks.

 What can we expect en route?
-AMAZING VIEWS, interesting gold mining and historic sites/relics, a winery and brewery tour maybe?
-One night tenting in the mountains, FANTASTIC FOOD, capable leaders, friendly support people and a great bunch of other like minded outdoor nutters!
-Really bloody hot temperatures!
-30 degrees plus.
-Freezing cold temperatures! -5 degrees maybe colder with the wind chill factor – You can get all sorts of weather in these Central Otago Mountains.
-At this time of year it is typically warm/hot but southerly storms can blow through (short lived) at any time.
+AMAZING VIEWS, interesting industrial achievements, Star gazing, wilderness tenting, FANTASTIC CUISINE, capable leaders, friendly support people and a great bunch or other like minded outdoor cycling nutters.
+At the time of the year expect really hot temperatures of 30 degrees plus, and freezing cold temperatures of possibly -5 degrees, perhaps even colder with the wind chill factor.
+You can get all sorts of weather in the Mackenzie Country mountains.
+Typically warm/hot but southerly storms can blow through (short lived) at any time.

 What do I need to bring?
 A bike!
-(We can source rentals if required), spare tubes/repair kit… Helmet, gloves – cycle gloves and a warm pair of gloves.
-Warm hat or Buff that can be worn under your helmet, various layers of clothing – thermal underwear (legs and tops) t-shirts, fleece/Merino mid weight tops, SEAM SEALED water proof jacket.
+(We can source rentals if required).
+If you are bringing your own bike, it must have a wheel size of 26inch or larger, and have had a recent service.
+We do carry spares, and have the ability to carry out most trail side repairs, but bleeding hydraulic brakes or repairing cracked frames in a bit too much.
+We have a beautiful constant sine wave generator to keep you precious E-bike charged and ready to go.
+Also bring spare tubes/repair kit… Helmet, gloves – cycle gloves and a warm pair of gloves.
+Warm hat or Buff that can be worn under your helmet, various layers of clothing – thermal underwear (legs and tops) t-shirts, fleece/Merino mid weight tops, SEAM SEALED waterproof jacket.
 Toiletries.
 Couple of changes of undies.
 Your own plate/cutlery/mug.
 Sleeping bag and mat.
-Tent- Tent’s will be required on nights 3 and 5 at the host town so that the back-up crew don’t need to carry too many tents we will be encouraging sharing!
+Tent- Tent’s will be required on most nights and so that the back-up crew don’t need to carry too many tents we will be encouraging sharing!
 So if you are coming with a friend one between two or three will be fine.
 If you are stuck we can source an extra tent or two.
 One large pack per person and your sleeping matt/bag will be transferred for you each day.
 You will need to ride with a decent day-pack that can carry 1L of water, snacks, jacket, emergency blanket…

 Where are we going?